andrewgordonwilson/bayesgan/README.md

 This repository contains the Tensorflow implementation of the [Bayesian GAN](https://arxiv.org/abs/1705.09558) by Yunus Saatchi and Andrew Gordon Wilson.
 This paper appears at NIPS 2017.

-Please cite this work if you find it useful in your research.
+Please cite [our paper](https://arxiv.org/abs/1705.09558) if you find this code useful in your research.
 The bibliographic information for the paper is
 ```bibtex
 @inproceedings{saatciwilson,
   title={Bayesian gan},